bjedrocha/bjedrocha.github.io/_posts/2015-03-18-role-based-routing-in-rails.md

 ### Same route, entirely different content

 This is where things got tricky.
-When logging into the system, users needed to be redirected to `/dashboard` and, depending on their role, would need to see entirely different content.
-In other words, not only was the presentation different, but also the data being presented.
+When logging into the system, users needed to be redirected to their personal dashboards via a common `/dashboard` path and, depending on their role, would need to see entirely different content.
+In other words, while the URL to access the dashboard would be the same for all users, the data being loaded and presented would be entirely different and dependant on their user role.

+A possible approach would have been to use a single controller with a conditional that determined what data to load and which view template to render

+{% highlight ruby %}

+# app/controllers/dashboards_controller.rb

+# GET /dashboard
+def show
+  if current_user.has_role? :manager
+    manager_dashboard
+  else
+    operator_dashboard
+  end
+end

+private

+def manager_dashboard
+  # load data required for managers
+  render role_template
+end

+def operator_dashboard
+  # load data required for operators
+  render role_template
+end

+{% endhighlight %}

+All requests for `/dashboard` could then be routed to this single controller

+{% highlight ruby %}

+# config/routes.rb

+Rails.application.routes.draw do

+  get 'dashboard', to: 'dashboards#show'

+end

+{% endhighlight %}

-I could have used a single controller and a conditional near the top of my action to determine the content to load, then use my `role_template` method to render the appropriate view.
-This would work but would result in a fat controller which is something I wanted to avoid.
-What I really wanted was a way to route the `/dashboard` path to a controller determined by the user role.
+While this would work, the controller would end up fairly fat, especially if I needed to support more roles in the future.
+What I really wanted was to use multiple controllers and a way to route the `/dashboard` path to a controller determined by the user role.
 Enter [Routing Constraints](http://guides.rubyonrails.org/routing.html#advanced-constraints).

 Routing constraints are just that - they allow you to define a constraint that the Rails router should use when matching a route.
 Constraints can be written using Regex or based on any method on the [Request object](http://guides.rubyonrails.org/action_controller_overview.html#the-request-object) that returns a string.
+For example

+{% highlight ruby %}

+get 'photos', to: 'photos#index',
+  constraints: { subdomain: 'admin' }

+{% endhighlight %}

+The above constraint would map the `/photos` path to the `PhotosController`'s _index_ action if the requested url contained the _admin_ subdomain (e.g. http://admin.example.com/photos).

-For more complex constraints, you can create a ruby class that responds to `matches?` and then pass an initialization of this class as an argument to the `:constraints` option when defining your route.
+For more complex constraints, you can create a ruby class that responds to `matches?` and then pass an initialization of this class as an argument to the `:constraints` option when defining your route

+{% highlight ruby %}

+class BlacklistConstraint
+  def initialize
+    @ips = Blacklist.retrieve_ips
+  end

+  def matches?(request)
+    @ips.include?(request.remote_ip)
+  end
+end

+Rails.application.routes.draw do
+  get '*path', to: 'blacklist#index',
+    constraints: BlacklistConstraint.new
+end

+{% endhighlight %}

 This is exactly what I was looking for.
 I created a new folder under `/app` called `constraints` and placed the following into a file called `manager_route_constraint.rb`